+The Trust Secretary shall add to the register of members the name of any individual who is accepted as a member of the Trust under the provisions of this constitution.
 The Trust Secretary shall remove from the register of members the name of any member who ceases to be entitled to be a member under the provisions of this constitution.